reshadman/laravel-committed/README.md

 ## Notices

  - Nested transactions are supported.
+ Registered callbacks are deleted just after a nested transaction rollback, and nested transaction commits happen only when the top parent transaction is committed.
  - Commit callbacks will not be fired on rollback or exceptions.
  - Callbacks are immediately fired if their model's connection is not inside an active transaction.